pingcap/docs-cn/dev/tidb-in-kubernetes/deploy/aws-eks.md

 ### Customize a TiDB cluster

 The terraform scripts provide proper default settings for the TiDB cluster in EKS.
-You can specify an overriding values file - `values.yaml` in `clusters.tf` for each TiDB cluster.
+You can specify an overriding values file - `values.yaml` through the `override_values` parameter in `clusters.tf` for each TiDB cluster.
 Values of this file will override the default settings.

 For example, the default cluster uses `./default-cluster.yaml` as the overriding values file, and the ConfigMap rollout feature is enabled in this file.